fbeshears/register_coffee_models/readme.txt

 > npm install

-in the directory where save_the_kittens.coffee, find_the_kittens.coffee, and the package.json files live.
+in the directory where Cakefile and the package.json files live.

 After running npm install, you should have a node_modules subdirectory

-Now run:
+To save some kittens in MongoDB, run:

-> coffee save_the_kittens.coffee
+> cake save

 Even if all goes well, mongoose will hang.
-To escape, hit ctrl-C.
+This is true for the commands discussed below.
+In all cases, hit ctrl-C to escape.

 To see the kittens you've saved, run:

-> coffee find_the_kittens.coffee
+> cake find

 If all goes well, you'll see the cats you saved the last time around in the listing of all cats saved.

+To delete the kittens you've saved, run:

+> cake remove